 How crypto companies have been lobbying ex-officials

-The crypto world has faced unclear regulations in many countries of the world.
+From lawmakers to bosses – The crypto world has faced unclear regulations in many countries of the world.
 An obstacle to growth and trust.
-People have wanted to do something in crypto but end up holding plans after news hit them that new regulations are coming.
+People have wanted to do something in crypto but end up holding plans after news hit them that new regulations by lawmakers are coming.
 The Blockchain Association is working and putting money to see clear laws and regulations set by the US government.

 However, most crypto companies have opted to work with Ex-regulatory officials.
 Blockchain companies hire ex-official aiming at understanding and manoeuvre through an industry with new regulations oftentimes.